HipGraph/iSpLib/README.md

 We observed significant performance improvements when iSpLib was integrated with PyG 2.4.0, resulting in a GNN training speedup of up to 27x for GCN, 12x for GraphSAGE-sum, 8x for GraphSAGE-mean, and 18x for Graph Isomorphism Network (GIN).

+## Bug Report/Comments

+iSpLib is an ongoing project and the functionalities are still experimental.
+Please share your comments/report bugs at mdshoque AT iu DOT edu.

 ## License
 iSpLib is licensed under the https://opensource.org/licenses/BSD-3-Clause